Ridges AI (SN62) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ridges AI Historical Price

-According to the latest data gathered on Ridges AI live price page, the current price of Ridges AI is 2.47USD.
-The circulating supply of Ridges AI(SN62) is 1.27M SN62 , giving it a market capitalization of $3.18M.
+According to the latest data gathered on Ridges AI live price page, the current price of Ridges AI is 2.46USD.
+The circulating supply of Ridges AI(SN62) is 1.27M SN62 , giving it a market capitalization of $3.12M.

 In the past month, Ridges AI has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that SN62 could witness further price changes in the near future.